g-hundal/g-hundal.github.io/_pages/about.md

 - **Early Labor Exposure:** Analyzing its impact on post-high school trajectories.
 - **Gendered Financial Behaviors:** Emphasizing nuances in the context of gains and losses.
 - **Oral Health Disparities:** Exploring their broader socio-economic consequences.

-For detailed descriptions of these projects and more on my past research contributions, [visit my Research page](https://g-hundal.github.io/research/).
+For details on these projects and more on my past research contributions, [visit my Research page](https://g-hundal.github.io/research/).